bhyland/ccsqa2025-play-at-home/README.md

 Create a dedicated project/workspace in your AI tool.
 This keeps your experiment separate and allows multiple chats to share the same documents.

-In the **project instructions** add the contents of `project-instructions-template.md` and complete the missing details for what your goals are for the project.
+If your AI tool supports it, in the **project instructions** add the contents of `project-instructions-template.md` and complete the missing details for what your goals are for the project.

 **Claude users:**
 Use Projects to group related chats and documents.
 Upload your files (SOPs, specs, templates) to the project’s shared files section.